NeuralSyntaxLab/lab-handbook/Sound recording/Working with BoomRecorder.md

 Here, we will introduce the main graphical user interface (GUI) of BoomRecorder, explain how to configure recording settings, and how to route recording tracks to corresponding files and folders.
 This guide will provide a short overview about boomrecoreder that is relevant to tdaily operations in the lab, for further informaiton please consult the official [BoomRecorder Manual](https://github.com/user-attachments/files/18251557/BoomRecorderManual.pdf)

-## Recording screen
+## Recording panel
-The recording GUI is the first screen that opens up, when you open boomrecorder.
+The recording panel is the first screen that opens up, when you open boomrecorder.
 This screen shows the different channels that the user allocated (see [Patch bay](#pacth-bay)) and their names.
-You will also see, the recording, play/pause, stop buttons, and elapsed time and time code.
-At the bottom there are patch bay button, and more functions which are not usually in use.
+You will also see, the record, play/stop, abort buttons,elapsed time and time code.
+At the bottom there are patch bay button, frequency analyzer button and more features which are not usually in use.

 ![7c71743c-0cb3-4911-a7cc-3e649d8ad006](https://github.com/user-attachments/assets/9385abc7-a338-4eb9-abe8-dfe2a7c93e7c)
  - Yellow arrow - allocated channels dB meter